mattstermiller/koffee/README.md

     - Press `Enter` to close the search input and navigate the results.
 The current search filter will be shown at the bottom of the window.
     - Press `Esc` when the search input is open or when a search filter is active to cancel the search.
 - **Bookmarks**
     - Set a bookmark by pressing `m`.
-The list of bookmarks already set are shown.
+The existing bookmarks are shown.
 Enter any character to set a bookmark to that character.
 Upper-case letters are distinct from lower-case letters.
     - Go to a bookmark by pressing `'`.
-The list of bookmarks are shown.
-Enter one of the bookmark characters to go to that bookmark.
+The bookmarks are shown.
+Enter a character to activate the bookmark set to that character.
-    - When viewing bookmarks, press `Delete` then a bookmark character to delete that bookmark.
+    - When viewing bookmarks, press `Delete` then a character to delete the bookmark set to that character.
+- **Saved Searches**
+    - To save an active search (the search input must be closed), press `m`.
+The existing saved searches are shown.
+Enter any character to set a saved search to that character.
+Upper-case letters are distinct from lower-case letters.
+    - Activate a saved search by pressing `` ` ``.
+The saved searches are shown.
+Enter a character to activate the saved search set to that character.
+    - When viewing saved searches, press `Delete` then a character to delete the saved search set to that character.
 - **Sorting**
     - Press `sn` to sort by name, ascending then descending.
     - Press `sm` to sort by modified date, descending then ascending.